EricThomson/practical_python/getting_started.md

 https://github.com/flatironinstitute/mfa_jupyter_for_programming

-# Now what?
+# 4. Now what?
-Take a break, drink some tea or sparkling something.
-If you have done all of the above steps, congratulations!
-This is a pretty major accomplishment.
+If you have made it through the three steps above, then you definitelyl deserve a pat on the back and a break.
+Dance around, drink some tea or sparkling water or beer or chocolate milk.
+Congratulations **you have finished the hardest part of the class!** Seriously.

 If you can do the above, before even meeting for the first class, then I guarantee you can use Python to run cool data analysis, visualization, and machine learning applications.
-Because that was a lot of work, and installation is probably the **least fun** part of learning Python.

-Now you are ready for our first actual class, we are all parked facing downhill and ready to learn!
+Now you are ready for our first actual class.
+You have parked your car facing downhill, ready to release the parking break and move fast and break things!

 Open up the class 1 jupyter notebook, read it first or not, and that’s what we will be going over in our first class!